matusmarcin/git-training/README.md

 git add assets
 ```

 Now check the `status` again and see there are changes *to be committed* and *not staged* (if you have modified something).
-Let's stage those changed files too.
+Let's stage those changed files too:

 ```
 git commit README.md